 It is recommended that you do not use iodized salt.
 Iodized table salt has a bitter iodine chemical taste.

 People always say that you eat with your eyes first.
 We think that’s true.
-Using salt as a finishing touch on your pizza makes it more presentable and appealing, especially if you use colored salt.
+Adding salt as a finishing touch to your pizza makes it more presentable and appealing, primarily if you use colored salt.

 In this case, the role of salt is to enhance the beauty of your pizza with big flakes that are highly noticeable when used as a finishing touch.